billhartcivica/apache-k8s-poc/README.md

 internal Docker service for Apache.
 In a real-world scenario, a load balancer would then be set up in AWS to point back to port 31080, with the normal port 80 set externally.

-Note: Normally there would be a testing phase, but in this example it's been omitted for simplicity.
+Note: Normally there would be a testing phase, but in this example it's been omitted for simplicity..